Cwm (window manager)

 cwm (Calm Window Manager) is a stacking window manager for the X Window System.
 While it is primarily developed as a part of OpenBSD's base system, portable versions are available on other Unix-like operating systems.

 History

 Development of cwm started from patches to evilwm by Marius Aamodt Eriksen.
 To ease the implementation of new features, cwm was eventually rewritten using some code from 9wm.
 The last release by the original author came out in August 2005.

-In April 2007, cwm was imported into OpenBSD source tree.
+In April 2007, cwm was imported into the OpenBSD source tree.
 By January 2008, a substantial part of the original source code, including all of the 9wm code, was rewritten.

 cwm has been distributed with OpenBSD since version 4.2, where it replaced wm2.
 A third-party Linux port also exists.

 Description

 cwm is a stacking window manager oriented towards heavy keyboard usage, small footprint and ease of use.
-While it lacks explicit virtual desktops functionality, it can be emulated by using the window groups mechanism. cwm does not draw window decorations except for a 1-pixel border around windows.
+While it lacks explicit virtual desktops functionality, it can be emulated by using the window groups mechanism. cwm does not draw window decorations except for a border around windows.